Great Plains-CESU Graduate Student Award

 - The student must be in their last year of their graduate program or graduated in the academic year prior to the deadline.

 Nominations can come from either the academic partner or the federal agency; however, both must endorse the nomination.
-A nomination consists of providing all the required information [link to the award requirements PDF…second page of our current PDF] and sending it (in electronic format) directly to the Great Plains-CESU Director, Larkin Powell.
-The deadline for nominations is Nov.
-1 each year.
+A nomination consists of providing all the required information and sending it (in electronic format) directly to the Great Plains-CESU Director, Larkin Powell.
+The deadline for nominations is December 15, 2017.

 EVALUATION AND SELECTION PROCESS All nominations are reviewed and evaluated by the Great Plains-CESU Director.
 The winner will receive a travel reimbursement by the Great Plains-CESU to help fund a portion of their travel to the Annual Meeting at which the award is announced.